 There are also hundreds of sites out there that can offer you hosting solutions.
 For your first blog, you really don’t need anything fancy, and there are plenty of decent cheap options.
+You can compare prices and view ratings through sites like who is hosting this.com.
 I will use Eco Web Hosting as I’ve used them before, and they support a green message which makes me feel marginally better about driving down the road to the

 chip shop grocery store.